numaproj/numaflow/docs/core-concepts/pipeline.md

 The `Pipeline` is the most important concept in Numaflow, it represents a data processing job, it defines:

 1. A list of [vertices](vertex.md), which define the data processing tasks;
 1. A list of `edges`, which are used to describe the relationship between the vertices.
+Note an edge may go from 1 vertex to multiple vertices, and as of v0.10, an edge may also go from multiple vertices to 1.

 The `Pipeline` is abstracted as a [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 A `Pipeline` spec looks like below.